skinkie/reference/gtfs-netex-test/README.md

      contains PublicationDelivery
      contains \d{4}-\d{2}-\d{2}

-The example shows all allowed functions contains works with regex
+The example shows all allowed functions. "contains" works with regex

 ## Roadmap, Issues and Pull Requests
 * Issues with the program and Pull Requests: https://github.com/skinkie/reference/issues